 Elective Courses (15 credits)

-Students can select any OPR, STA, CIS or MTH course totaling 15 credits.
+Students can select any OPR, STA, or CIS course totaling 15 credits.
 With the approval of the department advisor students may select quantitatively-oriented course(s)n other areas.
 Students may also select appropriate Graduate Internship courses.

 Office of Graduate Admissions